lgcorzo/llmops-python-package/Documents/Metrics_stories.md

 5. **Documentation**
    - Provide clear docstrings for:
-     - The `SklearnMetric` class, explaining its purpose and usage.
+     - The `AutogenMetric` class, explaining its purpose and usage.
      - Each parameter, including examples of valid scikit-learn metric names.
      - The `score` method, detailing how it calculates the metric value.
    - Add usage examples demonstrating:
-     - Instantiation of a `SklearnMetric` object.
+     - Instantiation of a `AutogenMetric` object.
      - Computation of a metric using `score`.

 6. **Compatibility**